What is data mesh?

 SAP data and analytics solutions

-Identify, analyse and transform the most relevant data across your business.
+Identify, analyze and transform the most relevant data across your business.

 Data Mesh FAQs